 The North Satellite Modernization Project is the expansion and renovation of a 45-year-old facility to better serve passengers with more choices and amenities for an enhanced travel experience.
 This investment by the Port of Seattle and Alaska Airlines will be built to preserve resources and meet our strict sustainability standards.
 The entire venue will open up with natural light and views of the airfield and mountains, befitting of a world-class airport.

-- Read the press release about the groundbreaking of the North Satellite Modernization Project.
+- Read the press releases about the opening of the first five gates and the groundbreaking of the North Satellite Modernization Project.

-- NEW!
-Check out the images of the Alaska Lounge coming in 2019
+- Explore images of the Alaska Lounge coming in mid-2019!

 - Watch phase one construction in a time lapse.
-This first phase will be open in Q1 2019
+This first phase is now open.

 North Satellite Renovation Details